cyber-chris/FibonacciInterp/README.md

 ## Goal

-Train and interpret a 1L attention-only transformer on Fibonacci-style sequences, i.e. those that generate a new element from the previous two.
+Train and interpret transformers on Fibonacci-style sequences, i.e. those that generate a new element from the previous two.

+## 1L, 1H, attention-only transformer

+May not have the capacity needed to learn addition properly.